ethanwhite/CV/CV.md

 ## University Service

+Diversity and Inclusion Committee, Institute of Food and Agricultural Sciences, University of Florida (2019-present)__
 Seminar Committee, Department of Wildlife Ecology and Conservation, University of Florida (2016-2017)
 Biodiversity Symposium Participant, University of Florida (2016)